Shah Rukh Khan-starrer 'Pathaan' books 2023 Republic Day eve for release | Entertainment

 The date announcement video teases a glimpse of Shah Rukh in the avatar of Pathaan as co-stars Deepika and John give a sneak peek into the titular character.

-The clip, a little over 1 min-long, opens with the Indian flag flying high in a mountainous terrain, with John standing next to a bike.
+The clip, over a minute long, opens with the Indian flag flying high in a mountainous terrain, with John standing next to a bike.

-He says, ''Apne desh mein hum naam rakhte hain apne naam ya jaati se, par uske paas inmein se kuch nahin tha.'' ''Yahan tak ki uske paas apna naam rakhne wala bhi koi nahin tha.
-Agar kuch tha to bas ye desh, India,'' adds Deepika, as she walks around a burning battleground surrounded with tanks.
+He says, ''Apne desh mein hum naam rakhte hain apne dharm ya jaati se, par uske paas inmein se kuch nahin tha.
+(In our country, people are named according to their religion or caste, but he didn't have any of these.)'' ''Yahan tak ki uske paas apna naam rakhne wala bhi koi nahin tha.
+Agar kuch tha to bas ye desh, India (He didn't even have anyone to name him.
+If he had something, it was this country, India)'' adds Deepika, as she walks around a burning battleground surrounded with tanks.

 What follows is the only voice over by Shah Rukh, who further teases the story of ''Pathaan'', both the film and his character.

 ''To usne apne desh ko hee apna dharm maan liya aur desh ki raksha ko hee apna karam.
 Aur jinka naam nahin hota, unka naamkaran unke saathi kar dete hain.
 Ye naam kyun pada?
 Kaise pada?
 Iske liye thoda sa intezaar kijiye.
-Jaldi milte hain, 'Pathaan' se,'' he says, as the date of the film's release appears next.
+Jaldi milte hain, 'Pathaan' se (So, he made his country his religion and decided that protecting the country is his mission.
+And those who don't have a name, they are named by their peers.
+Why was he named so?
+How did he get this name?
+To get the answers of these questions, wait for a little more.
+Let's meet soon with 'Pathaan')'' he says, as the date of the film's release appears next.

 Shah Rukh, whose last release was 2018's ''Zero'', also took to Twitter to share the release date of the film with his fans and followers.